 Competition candidates should submit all above mentioned in electronic form to the competition coordinator, Secretary of the ISSLR, Bindy Datson (firstname.lastname@example.org).

-19-23 October 2020 — Awards will be given to the competition winners at a special session, dedicated to this contest, at the XIV International Conference on Salt Lake Research.
+2024 — Awards will be given to the competition winners at a special session, dedicated to this contest, at the XV International Conference on Salt Lake Research.
 To be present at the conference and giving a presentation there is a condition for receiving the prize.

 List of ISSLR Young Scientist Triannual Award winners